ciathefed/fishy/README.md

 - **Compiler**: Convert FishyASM source code into Fishy Bytecode for execution on the virtual machine.
 - **Virtual Machine**: Execute Fishy Bytecode with support for standard library functions and custom scripts.
+- **Standard Library**: The standard library can be found [here](https://github.com/ciathefed/fishy/tree/main/stdlib), provides some macros, definitions, and functions to make your life easier.
 - **Cross-Platform**: Works on Windows, macOS, and Linux.

+## Notes

+1. The pre-processor was poorly made and until it is re-done, expect issues.
+2. The virtual machine currently only supports `uint32`.
+3. The sections `text`, `data`, and `bss` only tell the compiler where to put the bytecode (in that order), so `bss` occupies physical space in the final bytecode.
+This isn't saying you shouldn't use them as you would in other assembly languages, just keep in mind something like `resp 32` will add 32 bytes in the final bytecode.

 ## Installation